Extreme Rules (2021)

 The event received mixed reviews from critics and fans.
-While the tag team matches, main event, and Smackdown Women’s Championship matches were mostly praised, many criticized the endings of the latter two, while also reserving criticism for the lack of stipulation matches.
+While the tag team matches, main event, and SmackDown Women's Championship matches were mostly praised, many criticized the endings of the latter two, while also reserving criticism for the lack of hardcore-based matches.

 Production

 Background

-The event was held at the Nationwide Arena in Columbus, Ohio.

 Extreme Rules was an annual professional wrestling event produced by WWE since 2009.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event was that it featured various matches that were contested under hardcore rules and generally featured one Extreme Rules match.
-The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term and had since used it in place of "hardcore match" or "hardcore rules".
-The previous year's event was titled The Horror Show at Extreme Rules, due to having horror-themed matches on its card; the 2021 event would mark a return to its original name.
-The 2021 event was the 13th Extreme Rules and featured wrestlers from the Raw and SmackDown brand divisions.
-The event aired on pay-per-view (PPV) worldwide and was available to livestream on the WWE Network in international markets, and was the first Extreme Rules to livestream on Peacock after the American version of the WWE Network merged under Peacock in March.
+The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term, using it in place of "hardcore match" or "hardcore rules".

-The 2020 Extreme Rules event was originally to take place at the SAP Center in San Jose, California, but had to be relocated to the WWE Performance Center in Orlando, Florida and held behind closed doors due to the COVID-19 pandemic.
+The 2020 Extreme Rules event was originally planned to take place at the SAP Center in San Jose, California, but had to be relocated to the WWE Performance Center in Orlando, Florida and held behind closed doors due to the COVID-19 pandemic.
 The SAP Center put out an official statement that they would instead host the 2021 event.
 The venue also announced that there would be no refunds (unless a new date was not determined within 60 days), but tickets purchased would be honored for the following year's event.
-However, in May 2021, it was reported that due to the pandemic, the 2021 event would be held on July 18 from the WWE ThunderDome bio-secure bubble at the Yuengling Center in Tampa, Florida, but after WWE announced that they would be resuming live touring in mid-July, that date was instead given to Money in the Bank.
-On July 9, 2021, WWE then announced that Extreme Rules would be held on September 26 at the Nationwide Arena in Columbus, Ohio, which were the initial reported date and venue for Clash of Champions.
+However, in May 2021, it was reported that due to the ongoing pandemic, the 2021 event would be held on July 18 from the WWE ThunderDome, a bio-secure bubble that at the time was hosted at the Yuengling Center in Tampa, Florida, but later that month after WWE announced that they would be resuming live touring in mid-July, that date was instead given to Money in the Bank in Fort Worth, Texas.

+On July 9, 2021, WWE announced that the 13th Extreme Rules event would instead be held on September 26 at the Nationwide Arena in Columbus, Ohio, which was reportedly the planned date and venue for Clash of Champions, which was in turn canceled and discontinued.
 Tickets went on sale on July 16 through Ticketmaster.
+The 2021 event also returned the event to its original title of "Extreme Rules" after the 2020 event was titled as The Horror Show at Extreme Rules due to having horror-themed matches on its card.
+It featured wrestlers from the Raw and SmackDown brand divisions, and in addition to airing on PPV worldwide and via livestreaming on the WWE Network in international markets, it was the first Extreme Rules to livestream on Peacock in the United States following the shutdown of the American version of the WWE Network in April.